AswathGI/Test_Readme/README.md

 Please follow the steps to install and execute this code

 ## Step 1
+Go to terminal and enter the following commands

 ### Update the RPi
 ```shell
 $ sudo apt-get update